joliment/tweets-elasticsearch/README.md

 });
 ```

-### Initial view
+### Index View

-The initial view contains a form element and containers
+In the view we use [Handlebars.js](http://handlebarsjs.com/) templates.

-for tweets and for error messages.
+The view contains a form element and containers for tweets and for hashtags facets.

 ```html
 <!doctype html>